silasl/MEAN-Bootstrap/README.md

 4. Rename sample-env.json to dev-env.json and add the path to your local mongo instance
 5. run `grunt dev`

-### Unit Testing
-Tests use Jasmine 2 run with Karma

-Tests are run as part of all the grunt steps, however you can do some nice TDD by running

-`npm test`

-This will start an auto-watch instance of the karma runner.

 ## Versioning

 To update the app version